apd10/apd10.github.io/_pages/publication.md

 ---
 Full list of papers including preprints: [google scholar](https://scholar.google.com/citations?user=ymdbDZwAAAAJ&hl=en)

+*Desai, Aditya*, Gaurav Gupta, Tianyi Zhang, and Anshumali Shrivastava.
+"IDentity with Locality: An ideal hash for gene sequence search." arXiv preprint arXiv:2406.14901 (2024).
+[To Appear in KDD 2025]

+**Desai, Aditya** * , Kimia Saedi, Apoorv Walia, Jihyeong Lee, Keren Zhou, and Anshumali Shrivastava.
+"SS1: Accelerating Inference with Fast and Expressive Sketch Structured Transform."
+In The Thirty-eighth Annual Conference on Neural Information Processing Systems.

 **A. Desai** and A. Shrivastava, “In defense of parameter sharing for model compression,” in The Twelfth International Conference on Learning Representations, 2024.